aledc7/step-and-repeat-virtual-background/README.md

-# Add Your Own Logo Step and Repeat Virtual Background Mockup
+# Add Your Own Logo Step and Repeat Virtual Background Mockupp

 With smart objects layer, you have the ability to add your own logo to create a beautiful, professional virtual background.